pinecoders/pinecoders.github.io/faq_and_code/README.md

 plotchar(valueAtIntrabar,"valueAtIntrabar", "", location = location.top)
 plot(qtyIntrabars,"qtyIntrabars")
 ```
-[This](https://www.tradingview.com/script/YFBNr8I6-Delta-Volume-Columns-LucF/) is an example of a script that uses the technique illustrated in the functions to calculate delta volume.
+[This](https://www.tradingview.com/script/F2ylEYOO-Delta-Volume-Columns-Pro-LucF/) is an example of a script that uses the technique illustrated in the functions to calculate delta volume.
+Note the *Warning* and *Limitations* sections in the description, warning traders of the indicator's shortcomings.

 **[Back to top](#table-of-contents)**